 Apart from providing basic nutrients and energy, white rice has no real benefit to health.

-- help protect heart health
+- helping to protect heart health

-- aid digestive processes
+- aiding digestive processes

-There are many gluten-free grains, starches, and other foods that can be eaten as part of a healthy balanced diet.
+There are many gluten free grains, starches, and other foods that people can eat as part of a healthful and balanced diet.

 - buckwheat groats

 - gluten free oats

 Some of these are on sale at grocery stores, but some are only available at health food stores.

 The following grains and their derivatives contain gluten.
 People with gluten-related disorders should avoid these particular grains.